davegutz/myStateOfCharge/SOC_Photon/README.md

   This can happen with a new Particle device first time.
 This can happen with a feature added to code that requires certain OS configuration.
 Its easy to be fooled by this because it appears that the application loads correctly and some stuff even works.

     Solution:  run  Particle: Flash Application and Device OS (local).
 You may have to compile same before running this.
+Once this is done the redo loop is Flash Application (local) only.

 ### Problem:  Local flash gives red message "Unable to connect to the device <device name requested>.
 Make sure the device is connected to the host computer via USB"